Linux and Windows server administrators commonly need to view and monitor application, system and security logs.

 Next, I run the "tail" command on several of the event logs.
 For example, if you want to monitor the "messages" log, you would type the command "tail –f /var/log/messages" into one of the windows.
 This will cause the contents of the file to be displayed on the screen, much as if you'd typed "cat /var/log/messages", except you don't get your prompt back.
 When the command reaches the end of file, it just sits there and waits.
 As soon as syslog puts another event in the file, it is immediately displayed in your window.

 So browse through /var/log and decide which logs you want to monitor, then create one ssh session for each and run the "tail" command once in each window.
+This quickly creates a "network operations center" feel on your desktop, especially if you monitor logs from many servers.

 If you work with a team of administrators all in the same room, consider dedicating an old PC to this task and swapping your monitor for a projector.